RUSSIA — A 15-year-old female from Covington lost her life in a fatal crash on state Route 48, near Fessler-Buxton Road, Tuesday morning.

 Hayley Worden was pronounced dead at the scene of the crash, according to a press release from Shelby County Sheriff Jim Frye.

-According to Shelby County Sheriff Jim Frye, an 11-year-old female and her mother, a 37 year old, also the mother of the deceased juvenile, all from Covington, are in very critical condition.
-Also a 27-year-old Sidney male is in critical condition after the crash.
-All were occupants of a pickup truck that crashed head-on with a Vectren utility truck.
-Frye said no names are being released as they have not yet contacted all of the next of kin.
+Ten-year-old Alexandria Foster and her mother, Angela I. Foster, 37, also the mother of Hayley, all from Covington, are in very critical condition.
+Also, Sean T. Brown, 27, of Sidney, is in critical condition after the crash.
+All were occupants of a 2007 Toyota Tundra pickup truck that crashed head-on with a Vectren utility truck.

-Due to the bad weather, CareFlight was unable to fly and respond to the crash.
-The driver and passengers in the pickup truck were taken to Dayton by land transportation, Frye said.
+Due to the bad weather, the CareFlight helicopter was unable to fly to respond to the crash, so CareFlight ground transport responded.
+The driver and passengers of the pickup truck were taken to Dayton by land transportation, Frye said.

-The male driver of the utility truck was transported to Upper Valley Medical Center in Troy with non-life-threatening injuries.
+Tebbe was transported to Upper Valley Medical Center (UVMC) in Troy with non-life threatening injuries.

 Frye expressed grave concern about the conditions of the occupants of the pickup truck.

 Russia and Houston Fire Departments and Covington, Versailles and Fort Loramie Rescue Squads assisted at the scene.

 Weather appears to be a factor in the crash, the release said.